oktadev/okta-blog/_source/_posts/2021-05-04-client-credentials-spring-boot.md

 ## Create A RestTemplate Command Line Application

 Next you are going to create a command-line application that makes an authorized request to the secure server using `RestTemplate`.
 Use the Spring Initializr to download a bootstrapped application with the following command, run from the root directory for the project as a whole.

+// todo: what does the last part of ^^ mean?

 ```bash
 curl https://start.spring.io/starter.tgz \